-- (4) Represents 63,713 ordinary shares held by Sunlands Combination Co., Limited, in which Mr. Yipeng Li holds an equity interest of approximately 52.6%.
-All of these shares will be redesignated as Class C ordinary shares immediately upon the completion of this offering. - (5) Represents 68,825 Series A preferred shares held by ELITE CONCEPT HOLDINGS LIMITED, a Hong Kong company, which is wholly owned by New Oriental Education & Technology Group Inc., a NYSE-listed company.
+- (4) The holding prior to this offering represents 63,713 ordinary shares held by Sunlands Combination Co., Limited, in which Mr. Yipeng Li holds an equity interest of approximately 52.6%.
+All of these shares will be redesignated as Class C ordinary shares immediately upon the completion of this offering. - (5) The holding prior to this offering represents 68,825 Series A preferred shares held by ELITE CONCEPT HOLDINGS LIMITED, a Hong Kong company, which is wholly owned by New Oriental Education & Technology Group Inc., a NYSE-listed company.
 All of these shares will be redesignated as Class A ordinary shares immediately upon the completion of this offering.
-Mr. Michael Minhong Yu holds an equity interest of approximately 13.0% in New Oriental Education & Technology Group Inc. - (6) Represents 529,426 Series A preferred shares directly held by ELITE CONCEPT HOLDINGS LIMITED, a Hong Kong company.
+Mr. Michael Minhong Yu holds an equity interest of approximately 13.0% in New Oriental Education & Technology Group Inc. The calculation of Mr. Michael Minhong Yu's holding after this offering takes into consideration 34,783 ordinary shares based on the initial public offering price of US\$11.50 per ADS, acquired by ELITE CONCEPT HOLDINGS LIMITED in a concurrent private placement.
+See footnote (6) below. - (6) The holding prior to this offering represents 529,426 Series A preferred shares directly held by ELITE CONCEPT HOLDINGS LIMITED, a Hong Kong company.
 All of these shares will be redesignated as Class A ordinary shares immediately upon the completion of this offering.
-The business address of ELITE CONCEPT HOLDINGS LIMITED is Flat/RM 4308B 43 AIA Tower, 183 Electric Road North Point, Hong Kong. - (7) Represents 826,389 Series B preferred shares directly held by PV PLUTO LIMITED, a British Virgin Islands company.
+The holding after this offering will include 34,783 Class A ordinary shares based on the initial public offering price of US\$11.50 per ADS, acquired in a concurrent private placement.
+See "Underwriting-Concurrent Private Placement."
+The business address of ELITE CONCEPT HOLDINGS LIMITED is Flat/RM 4308B 43 AIA Tower, 183 Electric Road North Point, Hong Kong. - (7) The holding prior to this offering represents 826,389 Series B preferred shares directly held by PV PLUTO LIMITED, a British Virgin Islands company.
 All of these shares will be redesignated as Class B ordinary shares immediately upon the completion of this offering.
 The sole shareholder of PV PLUTO LIMITED is Primavera Capital Fund II L.P.
-The business address of PV PLUTO LIMITED is Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands. - (8) Represents 2,084,772 ordinary shares directly held by Studyvip Online Education Limited, a British Virgin Islands company wholly owned by Mr. Peng Ou.
+The business address of PV PLUTO LIMITED is Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands. - (8) The holding prior to this offering represents 2,084,772 ordinary shares directly held by Studyvip Online Education Limited, a British Virgin Islands company wholly owned by Mr. Peng Ou.
 All of these shares will be redesignated as Class C ordinary shares immediately upon the completion of this offering.
-The business address of Studyvip Online Education Limited is Start Chambers, Wickham's Cay II, P. O. Box 2221, Road Town, Tortola, British Virgin Islands. - (9) Represents 637,132 ordinary shares held by MARBLE FAITH LIMITED, a British Virgin Islands company ultimately wholly owned by Vistra Trust (Hong Kong) Limited, as trustee of an irrevocable trust constituted under the laws of the British Virgin Islands, with Mr. Peng Ou as the settlor and certain family members of Mr. Peng Ou as the beneficiaries.
-All of these shares will be redesignated as Class C ordinary shares immediately upon the completion of this offering. - (10) Represents 355,306 ordinary shares held by SCuPt Global Limited, a British Virgin Islands company wholly owned by Mr. Tongbo Liu.
+The business address of Studyvip Online Education Limited is Start Chambers, Wickham's Cay II, P. O. Box 2221, Road Town, Tortola, British Virgin Islands. - (9) The holding prior to this offering represents 637,132 ordinary shares held by MARBLE FAITH LIMITED, a British Virgin Islands company ultimately wholly owned by Vistra Trust (Hong Kong) Limited, as trustee of an irrevocable trust constituted under the laws of the British Virgin Islands, with Mr. Peng Ou as the settlor and certain family members of Mr. Peng Ou as the beneficiaries.
+All of these shares will be redesignated as Class C ordinary shares immediately upon the completion of this offering. - (10) The holding prior to this offering represents 355,306 ordinary shares held by SCuPt Global Limited, a British Virgin Islands company wholly owned by Mr. Tongbo Liu.
 All of these shares will be redesignated as Class C ordinary shares immediately upon the completion of this offering.
-The business address of SCuPt Global Limited is Trinity Chambers, PO Box 4301, Road Town, Tortola, British Virgin Islands.
+The business address of SCuPt Global Limited is Trinity Chambers, PO Box 4301, Road Town, Tortola, British Virgin Islands. - (11) Represents the beneficial ownership held by Mr. Yang Wang through his interest in PV PLUTO LIMITED.